 - employees complete the required training (see table above);

 - employees understand where to access SDS and become familiar with them;

 - that the most up to date SDS are readily available to those that may be exposed to hazardous products; and

-- that workplace labels are correct applied (see below for further information on ordering these for your area).
+- that workplace labels are correctly applied (see below for further information on ordering these for your area).

 Online Safety Data Sheet Management System (Chemwatch)

-TMU staff and student are able to access an online SDS management system called Chemwatch.
+TMU staff and students are able to access an online SDS management system called Chemwatch.
 There are two types of available SDS within the Chemwatch system, Gold SDS and Vendor SDS:

 - Gold SDS are product-specific Safety Data Sheets that are written by Chemwatch’s own team of chemists, hygienists, toxicologists, and regulatory experts.
 These documents are written with the primary goal of providing comprehensive information for workplace safety and hazard communication.
 They are primarily pure chemicals or common mixtures, and are not related to or published by any particular vendor who may sell the product.
 Many research laboratories use these Gold SDSs almost exclusively, since they contain such a wealth of information about the chemicals.